 Here are some of the highlights of the Kirk Creek Campground:

 - Each campsite comes with a picnic table, a fire pit, and a grill.
-We recommend bringing fire starters that can help get a campfire going in the wet coastal conditions and camping popcorn that is so fun to make!
 If you forget to bring your own firewood, you can purchase it for $15 (in cash) from the camp host or the general store in Gorda about 15 minutes south of the campground.

-- The campground has a few trails that you can do nearby without leaving your campsite.
-We took a short trail on the south part of the campsite that travels from the bluffs down to a scenic creek.
+- There are a variety of trails a short walk from the campground.
+We went on a quick hike on the south part of the campground that travels from the bluffs down to a scenic creek.

-- There are multiple easily accessible vault restrooms through the campground.
-These are primitive restrooms with no water or lights so bring a headlamp to use them at night.
+- There are multiple easily accessible vault toilets throughout the campground.
+These are primitive restrooms with no potable water or lights so bring a headlamp to use them at night.

 Here is the breakdown of what it cost us to visit and camp at the Kirk Creek Campground for the weekend: